Beauty should be cruelty free

-We do not test products or ingredients on animals anywhere in the world and we’ve been working for acceptance on non-animal methods for three decades.
+We don’t test products or ingredients on animals anywhere in the world.
+We’ve been working for acceptance on non-animal methods for over three decades.
+Here are just some of the steps we’re taking to help protect our furry friends…

 A global stand against animal testing

-Our goal is to deliver products to meet our customers’ needs without compromising our commitment to animal welfare, our high product safety standards or our adherence to regulatory requirements.
-Globally, none of our products will be tested on animals.
+Our goal is to deliver products that not only meet but exceed your expectations, without compromising our commitment to animal welfare, safety standards or regulatory requirements.